Healthy Breakfast tips from Kenyan Mums

 Sweet potato is a great source of vitamin A, beta carotene, complex carbohydrates and macronutrients.
 It literally sits in your stomach making you feel fuller and satisfied for longer.

 In fact, some doctors are even calling sweet potato a superfood.
-An added plus is that preparing sweet potatoes and arrow roots only requires that you have a pan and water.
+An added plus is that preparing sweet potatoes and arrowroots only require that you have a pan and water.
 I boil mine then slice and sautee in some blue band and serve with scrambled eggs for a great-tasting breakfast.